fouratifares/ECPv2/README.md

 Empirical results show that ECP **outperforms 10 benchmark algorithms** including Lipschitz, Bayesian, bandits, and evolutionary methods across **30 multi-dimensional optimization problems**, which are available under ```functions/```.

-## Quick Tutorials with Google Colab
+## Quick Tutorials with Google Colab on ECP

 The following tutorials are available as Jupyter notebooks and can be opened directly in Google Colab for an interactive experience: